 Place FB contains tokens corresponding to free buffers inside the current node.
 The initial number of tokens N_b is the total number of buffers in a node.
 The immediate transition GB_l reserves a buffer, if one is available (indicated by a token in place FB).
-An inhibitor arc from place I_l to transition GB_l insures that the local processor port is not already busy (indicated by a token waiting in I_l).
-After IB_l fires, the token is put into place C_1 which is shared with subnet N_2 .
+An inhibitor arc from the place I_l to a transition GB_l insures that the local processor port is not already busy (indicated by a different waiting token).
+After IB_l fires, the token is put in the place C_1 which is a place shared between the first and the second SPN subnets.
+Tokens in place